Webcretaire/Scheduleno/README.md

 **Usage:** `./scheduleno [OPTIONS] FILENAME`

-**FILENAME** is the path to a text file containing one commad per line, to be executed by workers
+**FILENAME** is the path to a text file containing one command per line, to be executed by workers

 **OPTIONS**  can include :